bokae/taxi/README.md

   "max_time": 300, # total time to run the simulation
-  "batch_size": 100, # batch time after which there is a result dump "num_taxis": 100, # number of taxis in the system "request_origin_distributions": [ # origin distribution encoded as a sum of gaussians
+  "batch_size": 100, # batch time after which there is a result dump "num_taxis": 100, # number of taxis in the system "request_origin_distributions": [ # origin distribution, might be encoded as arbitrary density function to be rotated around the center, see docstring in code
     {
       "location": [ # 2D Gaussian mean
         15,